 Achieve a healthy self-image with an individualized approach to breast enhancement.

-While Dr. Mulholland has not seen most of the risks listed below, these complications have been reported:
+While Dr. Bell has not seen most of the risks listed below, these complications have been reported:

 In some cases, a breast lift can result in swelling.
 However, complimentary post-surgery laser treatments will reduce the risk of visible scarring.